 This workshop will also touch upon traditional knitting styles from four islands: Faroe Islands, Fair Isle, Iceland, and the Channel Island of Guernsey.
 We will make available several small project handouts for participants to try different styles.

 For both sessions, Meg and Amy will demonstrate techniques as they arise and pertain to individual questions.
 Also, we take advantage of the expert advice and design feedback forthcoming from other attendees in the session.

 Workshops are limited to approximately 25 participants (the room accommodates a few more knitters, so sometimes we do as well, with a cap of 30), allowing each knitter ample opportunity to ask questions and receive individual feedback.
-We have held a variety of workshops with different themes from 2007 to 2019, and we look forward to welcoming a group of knitters in fall of 2020, our 13th year.
+We have held a variety of workshops with different themes from 2007 to 2019, and we look forward to welcoming a group of knitters in the future.

 The workshops take place at the Holiday Inn Conference Center in Marshfield, Wisconsin where we hold our summer knitting camps.

 We stay at The Holiday Inn Conference Center in Marshfield, WI with all the amenitites you expect, including fridge and microwave in the rooms, an indoor pool/hot tub, basic workout room, and an attached bar and restaurant.
 We also have a room for our classes and a separate dining area for our group meals.

 We include a supper buffet on your arrival night, hot breakfasts on Friday, Saturday, and Sunday, as well as a coupon for a free breakfast at The Kitchen Table restaurant owned by Meg's sister Lloie, in addition to coffee, tea, and snacks during our breaks.
 Non-knitting companions may join us for the Thursday supper buffet.